Jean-Paul Rodrigue (2017), New York:

 the earth’s features by building bridges and tunneling, by embanking

 and drainage.
-From medieval Germany to France’s high speed TGV, increasing
+From the early steam engines to the first high speed

-motive power has permitted physical obstacles to be overcome.
+motive power has permitted physical obstacles to be overcome by rail.

 The role of technology has been determinant in the development of